Hybrid Auction Event Solutions for Nonprofits: How to Combine In-Person and Online Bidding

 | Close and checkout | After online close | All winners notified; payment processed; receipts issued |

 CharityAuctions.com handles all six phases on a single platform.
 No separate tools for online and in-person bidding.
+For a full walkthrough from setup to close, see how to run a charity auction.

 Setting up in-room mobile bidding